Exploring Identity Theft Statistics in the Age of Data Breaches

 Victims of Identity Theft Statistics

-The consumer paradox: 74% of consumers say security is their top priority when dealing with funds online, but 72% say they would gladly provide more personal information if it meant they could enjoy a less-complicated payment procedure.
+17. 74% say security is their top priority when dealing with funds online, but 72% say they would gladly provide more personal information if it meant they could enjoy a less-complicated payment procedure.

 (Experian)

-Physical biometrics instill the biggest sense of security in consumers, with 74% of them saying they feel more confident in businesses that use them.
+18. Physical biometrics instill the most powerful sense of security, with 74% saying they feel more confident in businesses that use them.

 (Experian)

 However, advanced types of identity authentication are never seen by the user.
-Data aggregation, behavioral biometrics, passive device information - these can all yield much better results than friction-inducing measures, which consumers have grown to expect, according to ID theft stats.
+According to ID theft stats, data aggregation, behavioral biometrics, and passive device information can yield much better results than friction-inducing measures, which consumers have grown to expect.

-The smallest number of respondents said they trusted social media sites/apps: only 24%.
+The smallest number of respondents said they trusted social media sites and apps: only 24%.
 The same percentage said they “do not trust social media sites/apps” at all, identity fraud statistics show.

-75% of companies worldwide are starting to comply with the GDPR in their handling of private consumer information.
+20. 20% of companies worldwide are starting to comply with the GDPR in handling private consumer information.

-In 2018, the Cambridge Analytica scandal uncovered major misuse of personal information by several apps on Facebook.
-Shortly afterward, the EU imposed a set of rules on big data companies, called the General Data Protection Regulation (GDPR).
+In 2018, the Cambridge Analytica scandal uncovered significant misuse of personal information by several apps on Facebook.
+Shortly afterward, the EU imposed a set of rules on big data companies called the General Data Protection Regulation (GDPR).

-This set of rules was meant to increase transparency in the way sensitive data is handled, which is one of the key features of a safe and fair relationship between businesses and consumers.
+This set of rules was meant to increase transparency in how sensitive data is handled, which is one of the critical features of a safe and fair relationship between businesses and consumers.
 Consumers have more control over what they share, which makes it less likely that they get their identity compromised.

 Now, companies all over the world are complying with the GDPR.

-46% of identity theft victims say they’re dissatisfied with the way financial institutions and credit unions handle their cases.
+22. 46% of identity theft victims say they’re dissatisfied with how financial institutions and credit unions handle their cases.

 (ITRC Aftermath report)

-Victims need to go through a litany of interrogations, questionnaires, forms, and other types of bureaucratic torture to recover their identity.
-This accounts for a huge part of the trauma involved in identity theft.
+Victims must undergo interrogations, questionnaires, forms, and other bureaucratic torture to recover their identities.
+This accounts for a massive part of the trauma involved in identity theft.

-Imagine having to retell the same humiliating and traumatic story to a never-ending line of disinterested interrogators, knowing that your identity thief will probably go unpunished.
+Imagine retelling the same humiliating and traumatic story to a never-ending line of disinterested interrogators, knowing that your identity thief will probably go unpunished.

-The reported dissatisfaction with each of these institutions was similar across the board: around 42%.
+The reported dissatisfaction with each institution was similar across the board: around 42%.
 Credit issuers received the worst rating.

 Identity Theft Victim Demographics